Production of kokedam takes 5-7 days, please expect a slight delay in your order.

 We take care of each kokedama according to the type of plant we have in it.
 Kokedamu water with boiled/boiled water approximately once a week.
 Kokedama is bothered by chlorine, we do not recommend water directly from the tap.
 Just place the kokedama in water for a few minutes, let it drain and hang it up again.
 You can tell if it needs to be watered by the weight of the kokedama and also by how dry your moss ball is.
-You can moss ball dew to keep the moss bale still moist.
+You can use a moss ball dew to keep the moss bale still moist.
 Kokedama is not recommended to be placed in direct sunlight.

 Difficulty: For beginners

 Diameter of kokedama: Ø 14 cm, Ø 11 cm

 Made with love at DMP.

 We are more about kokedamas wrote in our article.

 The plant needs enough diffused light for healthy growth.
 Avoid direct sunlight, which could burn the leaves.
 The ideal site is the north and east side near the windows or the west side with fading weak sunlight.

 Do not let the substrate dry completely.
 The substrate must always be moist.
 The ideal dressing is to put it in a saucer and let it absorb.
 Water with settled water at room temperature.

 The plant can tolerate a drier environment, but they can catch the leaves.
 The plant prefers greater airiness, moisture and regular dewing.